lariredivo/lariredivo/README.md

 👋 Hi, I’m @lariredivo

 My name is Larissa, but you can call me lari!
-I am a biology and I am currently studying to became a system developer in Brazil. 👩‍💻 Seeking to be a positive force in the world!
+I am currently studying to became a system developer in Brazil. 👩‍💻 Seeking to be a positive force in the world!
 <!-- 👀 I’m interested in ... -->
-🌱 I’m currently learning HTML, CSS, JavaScript and Go.
+🌱 I’m currently learning HTML, CSS and JavaScript.

 📫 How to reach me:
 <a href="https://www.linkedin.com/in/larissa-redivo-126661137/" alt="Linkedin" target="_blank">